 In October 2021, the FASB issued No. 2021-08, "Business Combinations (Topic 805) - Accounting for Contract Assets and Contract Liabilities from Contracts with Customers".
 This guidance was issued to address the inconsistency in accounting related to recognition of an acquired contract liability and the payment terms and their effect on subsequent revenue by the acquirer.
-The amendments in this update require that the acquirer recognize, and measure contract assets and contract liabilities acquired in a business combination in accordance with Topic 606, as if it had originated the contracts, generally consistent with how they were recognized and measured in the acquiree's financial statements.
-This guidance is effective for the Corporation beginning July 1, 2024.
-The adoption of this guidance had no impact on the Corporation's financial position, or results of operations during the first six months ending December 31, 2024.
+The amendments in this update require that the acquirer recognize, and measure contract assets and contract liabilities acquired in a business combination in accordance with FASB Topic 606, as if it had originated the contracts, generally consistent with how they were recognized and measured in the acquiree's financial statements.

+This guidance was effective for the Corporation beginning July 1, 2024.
+The adoption of this guidance had no impact on the Corporation's financial position, or results of operations during the first nine months ending March 31, 2025.
 The Corporation will continue to apply this guidance in consideration of any future business combinations.